Innovations for mobility transformation: enabling possibilities together.

 Environmental impact of transport:

-• Reduction of CO2 emissions in everyday mobility, per vehicle-km, per capita, per region
+• CO2 reduction2in everyday mobility, per vehicle-km, per capita, per region

-• Reduction of CO2, noise and local air pollutants in freight, delivery and service traffic
+• CO2 reduction2as well as reduction of noise and local air pollutants in freight, delivery and service traffic

 • Reduction of local noise and air pollution (e.g. NOx, PM, ...) in neighborhoods